 Operation of the Task Group

 The TG's primary responsibility is to produce a draft standard, recommended practice, or guideline in a reasonable amount of time for review and approval by the WG.
-9
+For amendments and revisions to IEEE 802.15 standards it is expected that the task group thoroughly read and understand the whole standard being modified.
+Specifically, the task group’s draft document shall maintain the standard’s structure and conventions, adhere to the PAR and 5C, that effort be made to reuse or leverage existing behavior whenever possible, that changes do not “break” existing behaviors, and that backward compatibility is achieved.
+To ensure that the previous goals are met, the task group shall work with the assigned TEG (9) in a proactive manner.

 The operation of the TG is governed by this operations manual and IEEE Project 802 LAN/MAN Standards Committee (LMSC) Working Group Policies and Procedures (WG P&P).